microsoft/computervision-recipes/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Apart from the official Code of Conduct developed by Microsoft, in the Recommenders team we adopt the following behaviors, to ensure a great working environment:
+Apart from the official Code of Conduct developed by Microsoft, we adopt the following behaviors, to ensure a great working environment:

 #### Do not point fingers
 Let’s be constructive.
 For example: "This method is missing docstrings" instead of "YOU forgot to put docstrings".